ontio/ontology-java-sdk/docs/en/identity_claim.md

 ```

-`algorithm` encryption algorithm
+`algorithm` Encryption algorithm
-`parameters` the parameters used in the encryption algorithm
+`parameters` The parameters used in the encryption algorithm
-`curve` elliptic curve
+`curve` Elliptic curve
-`id` the single identifier of control
+`id` The single identifier of control
 `key` NEP-2 private key

 ```